c4pt000/electric-car-charging-redesign/README.md

 # each pass the carbon is captured increasing the output of o2

-# o2 is collected as the final result and 50% percentage of the collected final result is emitted back out of the vehicle as a form of clean air
+# o2 is collected as the final result and 50% percent of the collected final result is emitted back out of the vehicle as a form of clean air
 <br>
 <br>
 <br>